Abang (orangutan)

-Abang was an orangutan taught to make stone tools, as a part of a research experiment to determine if this ability is a characteristic unique to humans, the genus Homo, or to the family Hominidae.
+Abang (born 1966) is an orangutan taught to make stone tools, as a part of a research experiment to determine if this ability is a characteristic unique to humans, the genus Homo, or to the family Hominidae.

 Early life

 Abang was illegally captured in Sarawak when he was about a year old.
 After being confiscated by authorities, he was taken with a female, Dayang, to England in 1967 and kept in Bristol Zoo.

 Experiment

 Aim and setup

 The aim of the experiment was to teach an ape subject, through imitative learning, to use a stone to hammer a flake from a flint and use this flake as a tool to open a box.
 The experiment was divided into two stages where the subject was given demonstrations and then given the opportunity to do the activity themselves.
 The aim of the first stage was to get an ape to cut a cord to open a box, using a pre-made flake.
 The second stage's aim was for the ape to make their own flakes and open the box with them.
 The demonstration and attempts were done with a sheet aluminium box.
 A mesh window made the food visible.
 The box had a lid secured by a cord inside the box, with the cord accessible via a slot.